 A Day Trip To Rome | A Day Trip to Florence

-So you’re on a cruise ship up the Italian coast and you’re stopping in the port town of Civitavecchia solely to head to Rome for a day, or in Livorno to visit Florence.
+You’re on a cruise ship traveling up the Italian coast and you’re docking in the port town of Civitavecchia solely to head to Rome for a day, or in Livorno to visit Florence.
 Or you’re staying elsewhere in Italy and thinking about taking the train to Rome or Florence for a day.
 Of course you’re going to want to visit.
 Both are amazing cities, full of history, art and architecture.
 Why not go?

 This is why not.